jeremymv2/compliance_profile_pipeline/README.md

 delivery review
 ```

-Have a Peer review the change and if appropriate click `Approve`
+Have a Peer review the change.

-Your `acme-linux-baseline` Profile will show up in the Compliance Asset store!
+When approved, your `acme-linux-baseline` Profile will show up in the Compliance Asset store!